tinygo-org/tinygo-site/content/microcontrollers/bbc-microbit.md

 - Plug your micro:bit into your computer's USB port.
 - The micro:bit board will appear to your computer like a USB drive.
-- Determine the path to the board, on Linux it will be something like `/media/[USERNAME]/[NAME OF THE BOARD]`.
+- Determine the path to the board
+    - on Linux it will be something like `/media/[USERNAME]/[NAME OF THE BOARD]`.
+    - on Mac it is `/Volumes/[NAME OF THE BOARD]`.
-- Build your TinyGo program to the board in .hex format using `tinygo build -o=/media/[USERNAME]/[NAME OF THE BOARD]/flash.hex -target=microbit [PATH TO YOUR PROGRAM]` command.
+- Build your TinyGo program to the board in .hex format
+    - on Linux using `tinygo build -o=/media/[USERNAME]/[NAME OF THE BOARD]/flash.hex -target=microbit [PATH TO YOUR PROGRAM]` command.
+    - on Mac using `tinygo build -o=/Volumes/[NAME OF THE BOARD]/flash.hex -target=microbit [PATH TO YOUR PROGRAM]` command.
 - The micro:bit should restart and begin running your program.

 ### OpenOCD